 Germ cell is a specialized cell that produces gametes, such as eggs or sperm.

-Fertilization and meiosis alternate in sexual life cycles.
+Fertilization and meiosis alternate in sexual life cycles .
 What happens between these two events depends on the organism.
-The process of meiosis reduces the resulting gamete’s chromosome number by half.
+The process of meiosis reduces the chromosome number by half.
 Fertilization, the joining of two haploid gametes, restores the diploid condition.
-There are three main categories of life cycles in multicellular organisms: diploid-dominant, in which the multicellular diploid stage is the most obvious life stage (and there is no multicellular haploid stage), as with most animals including humans; haploid-dominant, in which the multicellular haploid stage is the most obvious life stage (and there is no multicellular diploid stage), as with all fungi and some algae; and alternation of generations, in which the two stages, haploid and diploid, are apparent to one degree or another depending on the group, as with plants and some algae.
+There are three main categories of life cycles in multicellular organisms: diploid-dominant , in which the multicellular diploid stage is the most obvious life stage, such as with most animals including humans; haploid-dominant , in which the multicellular haploid stage is the most obvious life stage, such as with all fungi and some algae; and alternation of generations , in which the two stages are apparent to different degrees depending on the group, as with plants and some algae.

 Nearly all animals employ a diploid-dominant life-cycle strategy in which the only haploid cells produced by the organism are the gametes.
-The gametes are produced from diploid germ cells, a special cell line that only produces gametes.
+Early in the development of the embryo, specialized diploid cells, called germ cells , are produced within the gonads, such as the testes and ovaries.
+Germ cells are capable of mitosis to perpetuate the cell line and meiosis to produce gametes.
 Once the haploid gametes are formed, they lose the ability to divide again.
 There is no multicellular haploid life stage.
-Fertilization occurs with the fusion of two gametes, usually from different individuals, restoring the diploid state (Figurea).
+Fertilization occurs with the fusion of two gametes, usually from different individuals, restoring the diploid state (Figure below).

 If a mutation occurs so that a fungus is no longer able to produce a minus mating type, will it still be able to reproduce?

-The third life-cycle type, employed by some algae and all plants, is called alternation of generations.
-These species have both haploid and diploid multicellular organisms as part of their life cycle.
-The haploid multicellular plants are called gametophytes because they produce gametes.
-Meiosis is not involved in the production of gametes in this case, as the organism that produces gametes is already haploid.
+The third life-cycle type, employed by some algae and all plants, is a blend of the haploid-dominant and diploid-dominant extremes.
+Species with alternation of generations have both haploid and diploid multicellular organisms as part of their life cycle.
+The haploid multicellular plants are called gametophytes , because they produce gametes from specialized cells.
+Meiosis is not directly involved in the production of gametes in this case, because the organism that produces the gametes is already a haploid.
 Fertilization between the gametes forms a diploid zygote.
-The zygote will undergo many rounds of mitosis and give rise to a diploid multicellular plant called a sporophyte.
+The zygote will undergo many rounds of mitosis and give rise to a diploid multicellular plant called a sporophyte .
 Specialized cells of the sporophyte will undergo meiosis and produce haploid spores.
-The spores will develop into the gametophytes (Figurec).
+The spores will subsequently develop into the gametophytes (Figure below).

 Source: CNX OpenStax